CogStack/CogStack-Pipeline/README.md

 outputs
  1. elasticsearch - write to an elasticsearch cluster
- 2. jdbc - write the generated JSON to a JDBC endpoint.
+ 2. jdbc_out - write the generated JSON to a JDBC endpoint.
 Useful if the selected processes are particularly heavy (e.g. biolark), so that data can be reindexed without the need for reprocessing

 partitioning
  1. primaryKeyPartition - process all records based upon partitioning of the primary key